 Run the following command to make a production build of the Vaadin application:

-mvn clean install -Pproduction
+mvn clean package -Pproduction

 Run the following command to build your container:

 myappwith the name of your project if it’s not.

 run the following command to run your container on localhost:

 Docker Desktop or Docker Server is requiredYou need to install Docker Desktop or Docker Server on your machine before you can run the above commands.

 The following example shows a suitable Dockerfile for Spring Boot-based Vaadin applications.
 You get a similar file when you download a project from https://start.vaadin.com.

 FROM openjdk:17-jdk-slim COPY target/*.jar app.jar EXPOSE 8080 ENTRYPOINT ["java", "-jar", "/app.jar"]

 Dockerfile in the project directory, you can build and run your container using the